Azure/wordpress-linux-appservice/WordPress/wordpress_migration_linux_appservices.md

    <!TODO: we should prob recomend doing this over FTP, it's more reliable than web upload through SCM site?>

-1. You can either point your WordPress to [use an existing MySQL database](./using_an_existing_mysql_database.md), or use the steps below to migrate the content to the new database server created by the WordPress on Linux App Services offering.
+1. You can either point your WordPress to [use an existing MySQL database](./using_an_existing_mysql_database.md), or use the steps below to migrate the content to the new database server (an Azure Database for MySQL flexible server) created by the WordPress on Linux App Services offering.

+>**NOTE:** Azure Database for MySQL - Single Server is on the road to retirement by 16 September 2024.
+If your existing MySQL database is hosted on Azure Database for MySQL - Single Server, please consider migrating to Azure Database for MySQL - Flexible Server using the following steps, or using [Azure Database Migration Service (DMS)](https://learn.microsoft.com/azure/mysql/single-server/whats-happening-to-mysql-single-server#migrate-from-single-server-to-flexible-server).

 1. If you chose to migrate the database, import the SQL file downloaded from the source database into the database of your newly created WordPress site.
 You can do it via the PhpMyAdmin dashboard available at **\<sitename\>.azurewebsites.net/phpmyadmin**.
 Please note that if you are unable to one single large SQL file, please try to break it into multiple smaller parts and try uploading.
 Steps to import the database through phpmyadmin are described [here](https://docs.phpmyadmin.net/en/latest/import_export.html#import).